ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/en/02_programme.md

 11.20			Break

-11.40 	James Alexander Cameron (The Courtauld Institute of Art, London): *Microarchitectural reflexivity in the design of sedilia and choir stalls*
+11.40 	James Alexander Cameron (The Courtauld Institute of Art, London): *Reflexivity between stone sedilia and ecclesiastical carpentry in medieval England*

 #### Section IV 	Authorship and groups of work – case studies

 Chair: Anja Seliger

-12.20	Willy Piron (Radboud University, Nijmegen): *The bilobate misericords of the Lower-Rhine area: a local phenomenon?*
+12.20	Willy Piron (Radboud University, Nijmegen): *The bilobate misericords of the Lower-Rhine area - A local phenomenon?*

 13.00	 		Lunch Break

 14.20	Christel Theunissen (Radboud University Nijmegen): *Jan Borchman and his fellow craftsmen.
 The creation of choir stalls in the Low Countries*

-15.00	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarving workshop?*
+15.00	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – An artist or a project manager of a woodcarving workshop?*

 Chair: Gerhard Weilandt